Pavithra2997/EXP1-Design-Implementation-of-CMOS-Inverter-Design-using-Cadence-EDA-Tool/README.md

 	Execute Output s—to be plotted – Select on Schematic 	Then Select the INPUT WIRE(Vin ) and OUTPUT WIRE(Vout) from your test Schematic using mouse
 •	Execute Simulation -- Net list and Run

- ![image]!
-For Transient Analysis Settings and Output
+## For Transient Analysis Settings and Output

  ![image]![transient speci](https://github.com/user-attachments/assets/b3a989f3-07d1-4567-8480-d6c27dca1769)